Disneyland One Day Itinerary [2024]

 Lightning Lanes at Disneyland

-We have a full post on Genie+ and Lightning Lanes at Disneyland and Disney California Adventure, so this section is just meant to provide a brief overview, mainly just the context necessary for this post.
+We have a full post on Lightning Lanes at Disneyland and Disney California Adventure, so this section is just meant to provide a brief overview, mainly just the context necessary for this post.

-Should You Get Genie+ at Disneyland?
+Should You Get Lightning Lane Multi Pass at Disneyland?

-Generally, you don’t have to decide immediately at the start of your day whether or not to purchase the Individual Lightning Lane.
+Generally, you don’t have to decide immediately at the start of your day whether or not to purchase the Lightning Lane.
 On the busiest days, they can run out early in the day, but most common is for availability to be open throughout the day or for it to come and go as the day goes on.
 This means you can usually plan to see how your day is going—do you have enough time to wait in the standby line—before deciding on this purchase.

 Personally, we put Rise of the Resistance in the “sometimes worth it” category.
 It’s a great ride and a must-do, but you can usually fit it into your day some other way.